zoetyu/workshop-ws-05-02-alt-frontend/README.md

 Nested inside of #app create a div with the class "ToDo".

-Nested inside .ToDo put a header tag with a title for your To Do List.
+Nested inside .ToDo put a header tag with a title for your To Do List and the Vue logo.
+Make sure to import it as well.

 Beneath the header put a div with the class "ToDo-Container".